SNAPSHOT-India stocks, bonds, rupee, swap, call at 0810 GMT

 -------------------------------------

-The five-year rate up 8 basis points at 7.18 percent, while the one-year rate gains 5 basis points to 7.80 percent.
+The benchmark five-year swap rate falls 5 basis points to 7.75 percent, while the one-year rate down 2 bps at 8.39 percent.

 CALL MONEY